moulongzhang/MobileApp/README.md

  - back button (navigate back to previous page)
  - edit payment info
  - transaction button (check if card is valid)

+## 2. App for restuarant

+### 1. Login in Page
+  - Restaurant should be able to Login/Sign up for an account on the Login page
+  ### key features
+    - Create a database accordingly
+    - Sign-up would redirect to a page where user can fill up the application

+### 2. General Page
+  - User should be able to do variety of General tasks on the page:
+  - View the list of live orders
+  - Setting (Preview/Edit Account info)
+  - Accept or decline the order
+  - On/Off the availability of restaurant
+  ### key features
+    -
+### 3. Store specific page
+  - This is the page shows customized product information by the user
+  - The page shows various information such as available menu, discount details and so on
+  - Adding or deleting or editing products
+  - Changing the available of products
+  ### key features
+    -
+### 4. Account Info / Settings Page
+  - Display Restaurant information:
+  - Preview/Edit Account info (Bank info)
+  - Order History
+### key features
+    - Display a list of history orders for a specified period of time
+    - Display each order’s payment detail
+    - Generate a report for a specified period of time (monthly) for tax purposes